danielkarl888/Whatsapp-Clone/README.md

 | david    | david1   |
 | raz      | raz1     |

-These users already have some contacts and messages set up for testing.
+These users already have some contacts and messages set up for testing. 🧪

 ---

-## Server and Client Addresses
+## Server and Client Addresses 🌍

 - **WebAPI Server Address:** `http://localhost:5030`
-  All server data can be accessed through this address.
+  All server data can be accessed through this address. 🌐

 - **React Client Address:** `http://localhost:3000`
+  Access the client-side React app from here. 💻

 ---

-## API Testing with Swagger
+## API Testing with Swagger 🧑‍🔬

 To test the WebAPI using **Swagger**, follow these steps:

 1. Register a new user via:
    ```
    POST /api/Users/Register